lyuyue/reliable_broadcast/README.md

 Notice that host **MUST** be started in exact same order they show up in the hostfile.

+### Test Cases:
+- Typical size of the group is 3, while it is subjected to change.
+- Maximum seconds of a message send delay is 2 seconds.
+- Allow different number of hosts to send message concurrently.

 ###Code Architecture:
 **README.md**
 **Makefile**